benkio/ITC-Slides/WIP/Nix/README.md

 - delete old generations story
 - cons: extra layer of complexity (eg, custom work GPG key to sign commits story)
 - chatGPT for the rescue
+- Add Git Guardian to check for secrets and use PRs